eriktuck/ei-dev/docs/development/virtual-environments.md

 To duplicate a virtual environment from the `requirements.txt` file, first create an empty conda environment `conda create --name <env name>` , install pip `conda install pip` and then install the packages from the file `pip install -r requirements.txt`.

+#### Updating a virtual environment from file

+What if your team member adds a new dependency to your project and now you need to add that to your environment?
+Run `conda env update -f environment.yml` to update the environment from the updated `environment.yml` fil

 #### Cloning an environment

 To clone an environment, simply `conda create --name <new_env_name> --clone <old_env_name>`.